Ray Tauscher: Career

-Ray started motorcycle racing in 1923 and two years later he was winning at circle tracks, hill climbs, and endurance runs culminating with the Northwest Championship.
+Tauscher started motorcycle racing in 1923 and two years later he was winning at circle tracks, hill climbs, and endurance runs culminating with the Northwest Championship.
 Continuing to star on northwest racetracks.
 Ray also performed parachute jumping, won golf tournaments, and earned light heavyweight wrestling titles.

-With his racing reputation established in the Northwest, Ray was recruited in 1929 by Johnnie Hoskins and the London Star newspaper to travel and race motorcycles in England where he set a new one-lap record of 36.81 mph racing at Wembley.
+With his racing reputation established in the Northwest, Tauscher was recruited in 1929 by Johnnie Hoskins and the London Star newspaper to travel and race motorcycles in England where he set a new one-lap record of 36.81 mph racing at Wembley.
 He represented America in competitions pitted against England and Australian riders as well as for individual trophies and made several appearances for Wembley Lions.
 He raced against the top riders at tracks across the UK with the finals held at London's Wembley Stadium.
 In 1930, he joined the Wimbledon Dons for the 1930 Speedway Southern League and after the 1930 British season he competed in Australia and New Zealand.

-On December 13, 1930, Ray won the World Dirt Track Derby in Brisbane, Australia at the Davies Park Speedway, and on February 14, 1931 he won the Australian Solo Championship at the Wayville Showground in Adelaide, Australia.
+On December 13, 1930, Taushcer won the World Dirt Track Derby in Brisbane, Australia at the Davies Park Speedway, and on February 14, 1931, he won the Australian Solo Championship at the Wayville Showground in Adelaide, Australia.

-He returned to England for a third season in 1931 riding for Wimbledon again and won the 1931 Star Riders' Championship (the unofficial World Championship) at Wembley Stadium in front of 80,000 people on 18 September 1931.
-He went on to race against Europe’s best riders taking home the German, French, Danish and Italian Championships.
+Tauscher returned to England for a third season in 1931 riding for Wimbledon again and won the 1931 Star Riders' Championship (the unofficial World Championship) at Wembley Stadium in front of 80,000 people on 18 September 1931.
+He raced against Europe’s riders taking home the German, French, Danish and Italian Championships.
 He was noted in the press for holding four international championship titles in a 12-month period.
 As the world’s top rider, he drew the large crowds as he was revered by fans, respected by sportswriters, and was often described as a well-rounded sportsman.